"Very old person dies," other newsworthy interrogations and some deep philosophy chat.

 This said, I can now throw a competent punch, figure out how to elude a take down without running away from an MMA sparring scenario crying my head off, run really quite far without getting that tired, and do lots of other things that I might not have learnt or experienced had my focus zeroed in on this one thing.
 So maybe drilling down on one specific path was never really what I was designed to do anyway, and that’s OK.
 (Have you read range by David Epstein?
 It’s quite good).

 It was funny because while me and my old university friend were yoga-ing here in Berlin; I felt a faint trace of competition between us both quietly observing where the other was.
 Even though comparison is the biggest no-no there is in the yoga world.
 I noticed the smoothness of her transitions and she, presumably, noticed my now increasingly obnoxious guns.

 Over drinks afterwards we talked about old friends, and caught up on all the stuff happening in the stretches of time in which we’d lost touch.
 My abrupt departure from Hong Kong?
 “Well, at this point I’m just collecting nervous breakdowns,” I joked.
 The thing about those is that you do come back from them stronger and more self-aware each time.

 She talked about her career.
-“The thing about analytical philosophy is it’s like chess.
+“The thing about analytic philosophy is it’s like chess.
 It’s just a game that I’m really good at, that I don’t necessarily think everyone needs to understand or even like it, to live a good life,” she said.
 About embodiment.
 “Yep, definitely a thing”.
 About rats, obviously, and all the other things in our lives that felt meaningful and had made us happier people.
 And I guess it was just nice, to be in that moment and feel kind of at peace with all of it.

 A Berlin-based writer engages in the study of belonging and in-between places after years spent faraway from 'home'.